 Get more detailed view of tables

-To get detailed information displayed, select all or required tables in diagram editor.
-Then right click on any selected table and choose standard view as shown in following image
+To display detailed information, select all or required tables in the diagram editor.
+Then right click on any selected table and choose standard view as shown in the following image

 Now you can see more column information in all tables.
 In this menu there is also an option for a customized table view.